 Chemotherapy is commonly given in courses (cycles), with rest periods in between.
 This allows normal cells to recover and your body to regain its strength.
-If your body needs more time to recover, your next cycle may be delayed.
+If your body needs more time to recover, i.e. for the blood count to return to normal, your next cycle may be delayed.

 Your doctor will discuss your treatment plan with you.
-Many people have chemotherapy over 6 to 12 months, but you may have it for a shorter or longer period.
+Sometimes people have chemotherapy over 6-12 months, but it's possible to have it for a shorter or longer period.

 Some people who have chemotherapy to control the cancer or to relieve symptoms (palliative treatment) may have regular treatment for many months or years.

-Most pregnant women with cancer will feel very anxious and afraid about what will happen to their unborn child.
-Being well informed about your diagnosis, possible treatments and side effects can make it easier to make decisions and cope with what happens.
+Most pregnant women with cancer feel anxious about the potential effect of treatment on their unborn child.
+Being well-informed about possible treatments and side effects can make it easier to make decisions and cope with what happens.

-If you have chemotherapy during pregnancy, your doctor will probably advise you to stop having it at least 3 to 4 weeks before your delivery date.
+If you have chemotherapy during pregnancy, your doctor will probably advise you to stop having it at least 3–4 weeks before your delivery date.
 This is because chemotherapy increases your risk of bleeding or getting an infection during the birth.
 Stopping chemotherapy allows your body time to recover from the side effects.

 Researchers are currently doing long-term studies on women and children to explore this issue further.
-It's known that giving chemotherapy in the first trimester (12 weeks) increases the risk of birth defects.
-However, some studies on children who were exposed to chemotherapy in the womb during the second and third trimesters show that chemotherapy didn't affect their development.
+It is known that giving chemotherapy in the first trimester (12 weeks) increases the risk of birth defects.
+However, some studies on children who were exposed to chemotherapy in the womb during the second and third trimesters show that chemotherapy did not affect their development.

 Different chemotherapy drugs may affect a developing baby in different ways.
 For example, chemotherapy may cause premature delivery.
 Pre-term babies often have other health problems, such as respiratory problems and delayed development.Your doctor can talk in detail about your specific situation and what is best for your health and your unborn baby.